Kaukauna High School

 Kaukauna High School is a public high school in Kaukauna, Wisconsin, the only high school in the Kaukauna Area School District.
-As of the 2016–2017 school year, the school had 1,181 students in grades 9 through 12.
+As of the 2022-23 school year, the school had 1,261 students in grades 9 through 12.
+It is the only public high school serving the city of Kaukauna and the surrounding area.

 The first Kaukauna High School, built in the late 19th century, was expanded twice and replaced with a new building on a different site in 1999; the old building is now River View Middle School.
-The school is building a sports complex with an indoor workout facility and a new stadium with turf field, plus a new concession stand built by the Kaukauna Soccer program.
+The current Kaukauna High School campus, located on County Road CE, has facilities to support academic, athletic, and extracurricular programs.
+The school is equipped with science labs, a performing arts auditorium, and technology labs.
+Its athletic facilities include two gymnasiums, turf football, soccer, baseball, and softball fields, a turf indoor practice facility, fitness center, and tennis courts.